christiansandberg/canopen/doc/network.rst

        The :class:`canopen.sdo.SdoClient` associated with the node.

+    .. py:attribute:: tpdo

+       The :class:`canopen.pdo.PdoBase` for TPDO associated with the node.

-    .. py:attribute:: pdo
+    .. py:attribute:: rpdo

-       The :class:`canopen.pdo.PdoNode` associated with the node.
+       The :class:`canopen.pdo.PdoBase` for RPDO associated with the node.

     .. py:attribute:: nmt